Median-point approximation and its application for the study of fermionic systems: Introduction

-Here, we develop a different approach, based on the use of auxiliary Hubbard-Stratonovich fields.
+Here, we develop a different approach, based on the use of auxiliary Hubbard-Stratonovich fields coupled to fermionic spin and charge densities.
+As a main outcome, we give an exact definition of the effective interaction $W$, demonstrating that the linear relationship between the effective interaction and the susceptibility is an artifact of RPA, which does not hold in general, when higher-order interaction terms are taken into account.
+We also show that these two quantities do not necessarily diverge simultaneously.
+Moreover, we demonstrate that the effective interaction $W$ should remain finite even at a phase transition point.
 We concentrate on fermionic systems with local interactions, which undergo a second-order phase transition and are well described by a Landau free energy\cite{Landau} for a suitably chosen order parameter.
 The free energy can be found by performing a Legendre transformation of the corresponding effective action.
 Consequently, the Taylor series expansion of the free energy in the order parameter is related to the corresponding correlation functions, while the phase transition should be signaled by a diverging correlation function.
-The correlation functions can be found as derivatives of the corresponding partition function with respect to generic source terms.
+These can be found as derivatives of the corresponding partition function with respect to generic source terms.
 In particular, the possibility of a second-order phase transition into a superconducting state can be investigated when the partition function is known with sufficient accuracy.
 Because, in general, the partition function can not be evaluated exactly, the main challenge is the construction of an accurate approximation.
-For example, the partition function is often evaluated within the saddle-point approximation after performing a Hubbard-Stratonovich transformation.\cite{Stratonovich, Hubbard} Currently, the saddle-point approximation can either reproduce the random-phase approximation (RPA) results,\cite{Bohm} when applied within the particle-hole channel, or the Cooper instability,\cite{BardeenCooper} when applied within the particle-particle channel.
-A naive combination of the contributions of the two channels results into over-counting of diagrams and multiple efforts have been made to remedy this problem, i.e. [\onlinecite{Scuseria, Tahir}].
+For example, the partition function is often evaluated within the saddle-point approximation after performing a Hubbard-Stratonovich transformation\cite{Stratonovich, Hubbard_1959} and integrating out the fermionic fields.
+Currently, the saddle-point approximation can either reproduce the RPA results, when applied within the particle-hole channel, or the Cooper instability,\cite{BardeenCooper} when applied within the particle-particle channel.
+A naive combination of the contributions of the two channels results into over-counting of diagrams and multiple efforts have been made to remedy this problem.\cite{Scuseria, Tahir} In particular, a number of counter-terms are introduced in FLEX in order to prevent over-counting at a given expansion order.
 However, no consistent and systematic approach has been presented up to now.
 Our approach is based on the observation that the Hubbard-Stratonovich transformation is exact, even when applied only within the particle-hole channel.
 Therefore, a generalization of both results involves higher-order terms beyond the saddle-point approximation.
-Below, we derive a novel approximation scheme and establish the equivalence of a particular class of resulting higher-order terms with a 'wheel' structure in the particle-hole channel to the 'ladder' diagrams in the particle-particle channel.
-The resummation of these diagrams leads to the Cooper instability condition.
-Thus, we demonstrate the emergence of a superconducting state as an instability in the particle-hole channel (without explicitly introducing the particle-particle channel).
-The instability condition is expressed in terms of the effective interaction between spin and charge density fluctuations, which is relevant in the context of unconventional superconductors [\onlinecite{Scalapino, Vuletic, Manske, Raghu}].
-The name "median-point approximation" stems from the fact that the saddle-point of the Gaussian distribution coincides with the median-point, which remains median upon change of integration variables that might move the saddle point.
-We then apply the method to investigate an instability in Euclidean Yang-Mills fields, and demonstrate possibility of the existence of a critical temperature when an infinitesimally small gap emerges.
+It has been shown in Refs.\;[\onlinecite{Hertz}, \onlinecite{Millis}] that expanding the action up to quartic order in the bosonic fields and applying the RG technique leads in many cases to a correct temperature dependence of the correlation length near the quantum critical point.
+However, below we demonstrate that the contribution of any finite number of terms in the particle-hole channel does not lead to the pairing instability, which emerges only when the contribution from an {\it infinite} number of terms is taken into account.